MolaAlleseasy/blog-1/content/post/9-apps-to-rule-them-all.md

 ## Do I have a system to rate them and store the information?
 Yes, this question may sound weird.
 But for a reason.
 I just wanted to show the "system" I built to rate the different apps.
 This is what this article really is about, because this is still a documentation of me learning Swift.
 So, of course I built it in Swift, based on my current skill level and some search engine magic.

-If you want to know how it's done, just check the following code and my comments:
+If you want to know how it's done, just check the following code (not finished yet) and my comments:

 ```Swift
 // ##